arthurvoloshyn/Portfolio/readme.md

 ## Installation
 1. `composer install` (or `php composer.phar install`)
 2. Copy `.env.dist` as `.env`
-3. Replace the database connection string in the `.env` file
+3. Replace the database and mail connection strings in the `.env` file
 4. `php artisan migrate`
 5. `php artisan serve`